Fable3/CarND-Path-Planning-Project/README.md

 For the spline generation, all control point coordinates are shifted to the end of the previous trajectory, and rotated to 0 angle.
 The spline function returns `y` values for any `x` value, so it has to be horizontal.
 The `x` value is chosen at the step distance, but the resulting `x,y` coordinate would be farther away.
-To compensate this, the more precise `sp_step` value is then calculated by using the `x,y` distance and `x` as a ratio.
-The corrected `y` value is measured at the new argument.
+To compensate this, the more precise `sp_step` and `y` value is then calculated by using the `x,y` distance and `x` or `y` as a ratio.
-This method works better when the spline is degenerate, and turns close to vertical.
-Normally it doesn't happen.

 When the car goes offroad, the spline function might fail.
 For this event, a backup trajectory generator is used, based on car angle.
 There are some calculations for maximum angle difference based on speed, this is the same physics as the curvature dependent speed calculation.
 Only ever used when the car goes offroad, so it's just for completeness.

+#### Acceleration control

+The spline function does not guarantee maximum acceleration, it only tries to minimize centrifugal acceleration.
+The resulting `x,y` coordinates might still go over the requirements, and it's very random.
+I could run the simulator for an hour relying on spline, but for the reviewer a sudden lane changes caused high acceleration in 3 minutes.
+I did stress testing, continuously doing sudden lane changes.
+The worst scenario is changing lane to left at high speed in a left curve, while also braking.
+Limiting lane change would not give guarantee to acceleration either.
+As it turned out, the only way to limit acceleration was to measure and control it.

+Acceleration has two components: speed change and centrifugal acceleration.
+First, I reduce the acceleration from positive speed change, so the car would no try to accelerate in a curve.
+Then I reduce the centrigual acceleration by straightening out the curve.
+Basically, I calculate an angle difference which would make the total acceleration equal to maximum acceleration, and modify the transformation angle with this value.
+The rotation center of the transformation also has to be updated.

+If I would want to use it in a real car, I'd make sure to choose wisely between reducing braking and straightening out the curve.
+Multiple trajectories could be calculated and checked for less impact.

 #### LimitSpeed